Brooklyn sunsets offer some of the most beautiful views of anywhere in the world, I might be biased though as a locally based photographer.

 Brooklyn Bridge Park (By the Piers)

-I know we already included the section of Brooklyn Bridge Park right along the DUMBO waterfront between the Brooklyn Bridge and Manhattan Bridge, but there’s a whole section of the Brooklyn Bridge Park that continues past the Brooklyn Bridge that’s just as beautiful and a great Brooklyn sunset spot.
+I know we already included the section of Brooklyn Bridge Park right along the DUMBO waterfront between the Brooklyn Bridge and Manhattan Bridge, but there’s a whole section of the Brooklyn Bridge Park that continues past the Brooklyn Bridge that’s just as beautiful and a great Brooklyn sunset spot — which is why its one of the best parks in NYC, there are endless views!

 The Brooklyn Bridge Piers is a great spot for people watching as there are soccer, tennis, and basketball courts where you can watch your favorite sport as the city shifts gears.
 There are even ping pong tables and other fun games you can play which make it the perfect place to take a date for a stroll.